20 February 2018

 Christian House, ‘A magic trick explained’, review, The Art Newspaper, October 2018

 Christopher Lloyd worked in the Department of Western Art of the Ashmolean Museum from 1968 to 1988, combining curatorial duties with teaching.
 During that time he was appointed by Harvard University to a Fellowship at Villa I Tatti in Florence and was Visiting Research Curator of Early Italian Painting at the Art Institute of Chicago.
 He was appointed Surveyor of the Queen’s Pictures in the British Royal Collection in 1988 and retired from that post in 2005.
-His publications include Edgar Degas: Drawings and Pastels (2014) and Paul Cézanne: Drawings and Watercolours (2015).
+His publications include Edgar Degas: Drawings and Pastels (2014), Paul Cézanne: Drawings and Watercolours (2015) and Impressionist and Post-Impressionist Drawings (2019).
+Christopher will also be contributing to the catalogue of the forthcoming exhibition Picasso and Paper at the Royal Academy.